Cau-Correa/ms1/README.md

 ## Testing

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
--   The Website was tested on Google Chrome, Fire fox, and Safari browsers.
+-   The Website was tested on Google Chrome, Firefox, and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, ipad, sansungS9, iPhone8, iPhoneX, iphoneXs & iPhone11.
+-   The website was viewed on a variety of devices such as desktop, laptop, ipad, samsung S9, iPhone8, iPhoneX, iphoneXs & iPhone11.

 ### Testing User Stories from User Experience (UX) Section

 #### First Time Visitor Goals
-##### * As a Fist Time Visitor, I want to know about the new singers/song-writters, so I can have new content to listen to.
+##### * As a First Time Visitor, I want to know about the new singers/song-writters, so I can have new content to listen to.
 1. In the Home section the user sees the name and picture of Ross Nevin, scrolling down the user will have access to music and videos, also a description of Ross's work in the About Section.
-2. The user can listen the music in the browser or have a choice to play it on the SoundCloud page.
+2. The user can listen to the music in the browser or have a choice to play it on the SoundCloud page.
-3. The user can see Ross as an musician in the Video section.
-It's possible to watch in the browser or on You Tube page, by clicking on the video's name.
+3. The user can see Ross as a musician in the Video section.
+It's possible to watch in the browser or on YouTube, by clicking on the video's name.

-##### * As a First Time Visitor, I want want to locate Ross's social media links to be able to follow him.
+##### * As a First Time Visitor, I want to locate Ross's social media links to be able to follow him.
-1. For mediun size screens up, the user can find links to the social media acconts on the top of the page at the right side of the navigation bar and scrolling down to the footer on the bottom of the page.
+1. For medium size screens up, the user can find links to the social media accounts on the top of the page at the right side of the navigation bar and scrolling down to the footer on the bottom of the page.
-2. For divices with small screens the social media links can be found only in the footer on the bottom of the page.
+2. For devices with small screens the social media links can be found only in the footer on the bottom of the page.

 #### Returning Visitor Goals
 ##### * As a Returning Visitor, I want to hear the music that is being made in ireland, so I can have a partnership or collaboration with him.
 1. The recent music is clearly shown in the Music Section.
-2. The Contact section is on the navigation bar with straight link to the section, also the user can scroll down to the bottom untill the Contact section, the user can contact Ross by e-mail and also there are links to his social media accounts.
+2. The Contact section is on the navigation bar with a straight link to the section, also the user can scroll down to the bottom until the Contact section, the user can contact Ross by e-mail and also there are links to his social media accounts.

 ##### * As a Returning Visitor, I want to have contact with a singer/song-writter, so I can hire him.
 1. In the navigation bar the user can go direct to the Contact section, then the user can contact Ross by e-mail also through his social media accounts,